 2. Action and Expression

 Much like how lessons should support a variety of learning styles, inclusion education teachers should develop adaptive ways for students to demonstrate what they learn.
 For instance, speech-to-text software enables students with visual or physical impairments to complete written assignments.
-And the education blog Special Ed Tech points to graphic organizers as a way for students with learning disabilities to visualize class concepts.

 Checking a student’s individualized education plan, or IEP, is the starting point for tailoring assignments.
 That said, educators can refine their approach to activities as the school year progresses through observation, interactions with students and performance metric reviews.